Pennsylvania Prostitution Laws

 Whether you are working as a prostitute, frequenting a house of prostitution, soliciting prostitution, or promoting it, all are considered crimes in Pennsylvania.
 If you have been charged with one of these offenses, make sure you seek legal counsel.
-Get some peace of mind today by having your case reviewed for free by a Pennsylvania criminal defense attorney.
+Get some peace of mind today by contacting a Pennsylvania criminal defense attorney.